StefanoN98/SQL-Projects/03. ADVANCED ANALYTICS/Product Analysis.md

     GROUP BY dp.product_id, dp.product_category_name
 ),

--- CTE with window functions to calculate category-level averages product_rev_prc_pt2 AS(
+product_rev_prc_pt2 AS(
    -- Use the previous cte  to apply window functions and get average  price and revenue per product category level
     SELECT